zng-ui/zng/TODO/_current.md

 * Implement event handlers using a callback in the event that queues the handlers to run once.
     - This avoids the linear event update search.
+    - This causes lets us unify all event handles to a single `EventHandle` like the `VarHandle`.
 * Review Command unload, if we only modify a command meta and don't create any handlers it does not register for cleanup.
     - Bug already existed in previous implementation.
     - Have an AppId?